ROLLING THUNDER® FLORIDA CHAPTER 1

 07/03/1943 - 09/27/2020

-Tom Mann, Rolling Thunder® Florida Chapter 1 member passed away on September 27, 2020, at the age of 77.
+Services will be held at the Cape Canaveral National Cemetery on October 19, 2020 at 10:30 a.m.
+With a gathering of friends and family at his son's home in Christmas, Fla. after the service.
 He was in the care of Hospice at the time of his passing.
 Tom is a U.S. Air Force and Vietnam Veteran.

 We are grateful for the support that Tom provided to the Chapter through his music.
 Three of his songs are featured here on our website.
 His energy and willingness to help further the cause of the Chapter will be truly missed.

-Tom will be inurned at Cape Canaveral National Cemetery.
+Tom will be interred at Cape Canaveral National Cemetery.

 William (Bill) H. L. Marshall